-- 1. All medication must be presented to the school office by a parent in a prescription labeled bottle, which will include student's name, date, instructions for administering, name of drug, and name of issuing physician. - 2.
-A Medication Administration form, HRS 29 is required to be filled out by the physician and parent in cases of long-term medication (more than two weeks).
+- 1. All medication must be presented to the school office by a parent in a prescription labeled bottle, which will include the student's name, date, instructions for administering, name of the drug, and name of the issuing physician. - 2.
+A Medication Administration form HRS 29, is required to be filled out by the physician and parent in cases of long-term medication (more than two weeks/10 doses).

-Non-prescription medicine or over the counter medicine, such as Tylenol, should be turned into the Med-Tech to be administrated.
-Over the counter medicines, will be given only for a short- term duration (i.e. two consecutive weeks or for a total of 10 times a year) without a physician's order.
-Medication must be in the original container, age appropriate, and accompanied by written parental request and directions for administering.
-Short Term Medication form, HRS 29C, may be requested by the Health Technician.
+Non-prescription medicine or over the counter medicine, such as Tylenol, should be turned into the main office staff to be administrated.
+Over the counter medicines will be given only for a short- term duration (i.e. two consecutive weeks or for a total of 10 times a year) without a physician's order.
+Medication must be in the original unopened new container, age appropriate, and accompanied by written parental request with directions for administering.
+A Short Term Medication form HRS 29C may be requested by the Health Technician.